Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 My biggest takeaway, which is so obvious after drafting all this out: building up a great career means having a great life.

 The same principles I teach them have helped me make decisions I feel fully aligned with.
 I don’t really wrestle with “what ifs,” because so far, things have worked out better than even my best-case scenarios.
+And I think that’s the best possible feeling to have as I close out my 20s: knowing I will not look back and wish I’d done any part of it differently.

 What This Update Covers